Working with metric graphs

 package to download data from

 OpenStreetMap.
-In the following code, we extract highways in the city of
+In the following code, we extract highways for a part of

 library(osmdata)